Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 ##### West Sarcophagus

 The vestige within this sarcophagus offers the dark gift of Delban, the Star of Ice and Hate.
 Delban's gift is the power to unleash deadly cold.
-This dark gift allows its beneficiary to cast the cone of cold spell as an action.
+This dark gift allows its beneficiary to cast the [[5.
+Mechanics/Spells/Cone Of Cold.md\|cone of cold]] spell as an action.
 After it has been used seven times, the dark gift vanishes.
-Until it vanishes, the beneficiary also gains the benefits of a ring of warmth.
+Until it vanishes, the beneficiary also gains the benefits of a [[5.
+Mechanics/Items/Ring Of Warmth.md\|ring of warmth]].

 The beneficiary of this dark gift gains the following flaw: "Fire terrifies me."